 |Diamond Honors||$10,000,000+||75% bonus|

 Redeem for flexible rewards

 While neither card lets you earn points that transfer to airline or hotel partners, they both offer a variety of ways to redeem your rewards.
-Both cards let you cash in rewards for statement credits or deposits into a Bank of America checking or savings account.
-You can also deposit rewards to a Merrill account, including 529 accounts that help you save for college.
+Both let you cash in rewards for statement credits or deposits into a Bank of America checking or savings account.
+You can also deposit rewards into a Merrill account, including 529 accounts that help you save for college.
 Keep in mind that redemptions into Merrill investment and 529 accounts start at $25.

 The Bank of America Premium Rewards card offers a few more ways to redeem your points, including gift cards or purchases through the Bank of America Travel Center.